-In addition to the google calendar, I wrote relevant events (and meals) down on a large paper wall calendar in our kitchen.
-Tip: If you have children on the anxious side, having a visual calendar for them to see what’s coming up this week really helps.
-All children feel comforted by routine actually.
+Tip: Even though I have everything on google calendar I still put up the school calendar or a paper calendar with important dates.
+Children like to see what’s coming up.
 Even if they can’t read you can use it as a teaching tool and show them with your finger: “Look, in four days we are going to your grandmother’s house…let’s count: one, two, three, four.”

-I love seeing other people’s schedule so here is a typical weekday for us right now:
+I love seeing other people’s schedule so here was a typical weekday for us when my youngest was napping twice a day:

 - 5 am-6:30: I work (and get so much done!)